 Account details: The Citi Priority Package earns 0.03% APY on its Interest Checking account and 0.04% – 0.15% APY on the Citi Savings account.

 The package includes access to Citi Personal Wealth Management Financial Advisors by phone, investment resources and financial planning tools.
 It also adds extra perks like waived fees for overdraft protection, checkbooks and incoming wire transfers.

 The Citi Priority Package charges a $30 monthly service fee.
 You can waive it by maintaining a combined average monthly balance of $50,000 or more in eligible linked deposit, retirement and investment accounts.

 Citibank — $400 bonus with $15,000 minimum deposit

 Offer ends 6/30/2020

 Offer rules: You can earn $400 in bonus cash if you open a new eligible checking and savings account in a Citibank Account Package.
 You’ll need to deposit at least $15,000 in new-to-Citibank money within 30 days of opening.
 Since the package includes a checking and savings account, you can split that deposit between the accounts.
 You’ll need to maintain at least that much money in your accounts for 60 consecutive days to receive the bonus.

 Who’s eligible: You qualify for this offer if you are a new Citibank customer opening a new Checking and a new Savings account.
-To redeem the offer, you can visit a Citibank branch, call a Citibank Representative or apply online.
+To redeem the offer, you can easily apply online.
 You must be at least 18 years old and a U.S. citizen or resident to apply for these accounts online.

 The Citibank Account Package charges a $25 monthly service fee.
 You can waive the fee if you keep at least $10,000 in eligible linked deposit, retirement and investment accounts with the bank.